 Wearing The Brace Only During Periods Of Discomfort

-Another of the common risks of wearing a wrist brace is the tendency for some patients to limit its use to only short periods of acute swelling, tingling or pain.
+Another of the common risks of wearing a wrist brace is the tendency for some patients to limit its use to only short periods – usually when they are experiencing acute symptoms like swelling or pain.
 At other times, the individual may stop wearing the support.
 Ultimately, he or she may then abandon the brace too early and put an obstacle in the way of recovery.